scotow/freemobile-sms/README.md

 > Send a SMS to your mobile phone with the 'Hello World!' text.

 `sms -s Hello World!`
-> Handle each argument as a single message (send two message 'Hello' and 'World!').
+> Handle each argument as a single message (send two messages 'Hello' and 'World!').

 `sms -f my_file.txt`
 > Send the content of the 'my_file.txt' file.